Hugh Trevor Roper biography

 The last days of Hitler book

 In Autumn 1945, four months after German unconditional surrender and death of Adolf Hitler, world press and even military circles were discussing a variety of versions on how Adolf Hitler had met his death if he did at all.
-Tabloids revealed multiple crazy rumors from the rumors that former German leader was hidden by of the Allies to his calm rural life in Albania, Spain or Argentina where he had managed to escape by means of U-boat.
-In his The last days of Hitler book, Hugh Trevor Roper highlighted and emphasized two main reasons why Britain government gave Mi-6 Intelligence in order to perform a thorough research of the issue of Hitler’s last days.
-The first matter was to eliminate these crazy rumors, circulating all over Europe and false mystifications, an amount of his was increasing progressively each week, causing a negative impact on the political situation between the Allies.
+Tabloids revealed multiple crazy rumors from the rumors that former German leader was hidden by of the Allies to his calm rural life in Albania, Spain or Argentina where he had managed to escape using U-boat.
+In his The last days of Hitler book, Hugh Trevor Roper highlighted and emphasized two main reasons why Britain government gave Mi-6 Intelligence to perform a thorough research of the issue of Hitler’s last days.
+The first matter was to eliminate these crazy rumors, circulating all over Europe and false mystifications, an amount of his was increasing progressively each week, hurting the political situation between the Allies.
 The other reason was to solve a dispute with the Soviet Union, who claimed Allies to conceal Adolf Hitler alive.
 Along with that, USSR had access to the site of former Hitler’s bunker, even to burned remains and all main eyewitnesses.

 After a short vacation, Hugh Trevor Roper accepted an allowance to take the report as a basis of the future book, taking into account new findings.
 Generally, The last days of Hitler book was finished already in Summer 1946 and included updated and new data, which had not modified main claims and concepts of the initial investigation (had already become an official Britain version on the issue), taken in 1945.
 The first edition of the book, called The last days of Hitler came out in 1947 and since that has been translated for more than twenty languages and stood the test of time with multiple editions.
 The first author’s reprint, moderated by Hugh Trevor Roper himself, was published in 1950.
 Historian claims that he did poor changes in the original text, just adding new testimonies and documents, supporting initial conclusions.
 Even with the access to Germans POWs, who had come back home within the 1950-s, last English reedition preserved the original.